Latest Santa Clarita market report

 Sin is not too harsh when you are talking about the legal world ascending like vultures with razor blades for teeth when a Realtor requests a home buyer to double app with their seller’s lender just to make sure that buyer is “really” qualified.

 Let me unpack this.
-Lately, there has been concern raised due to the process of “vetting” a real estate buyer’s lender.
-One where the real estate buyer was given a pre approval/qualification letter in accordance with an offer which they submitted on a home for sale.
+Lately, there has been a concern raised due to the process of “vetting” a real estate buyer’s lender.
+One where the real estate buyer was given a pre-approval/qualification letter in accordance with an offer which they submitted on a home for sale.

 Please sign and return the borrower’s authorization, (typically attached).